-The Press Club of Western Pennsylvania’s 57th Golden Quill Awards,
+Press Club of Western Pennsylvania Announces Winners of 2021 Golden Quill Awards

-Also that evening, the Press Club will honor Paul Martino, retired
+Also this evening, the Press Club honored Paul

-KDKA-TV reporter and anchor, and Sue McFarland, retiring executive
+Martino, retired KDKA-TV reporter and anchor, and Sue McFarland,

-editor of Trib Total Media, with President’s Awards.
-Service to
+retired executive editor of Trib Total Media, with President’s

-Journalism Awards will be presented to the staff of the New
+Awards.
+Service to Journalism Awards were presented to the staff of

-Pittsburgh Courier and Kevin Gavin, executive producer of special
+the New Pittsburgh Courier and to Kevin Gavin, executive producer of

-The Press Club will present Penn State senior Gabriella Hornack of Lower Burrell with the 2021 Bob Fryer Memorial Scholarship.
-Point Park University senior Colton DeBiase of Murrysville will receive the 2021 Press Club of Western Pennsylvania Scholarship.
+The Press Club presented Penn State senior Gabriella Hornack of Lower Burrell with the 2021 Bob Fryer Memorial Scholarship.
+Point Park University senior Colton DeBiase of Murrysville received the 2021 Press Club of Western Pennsylvania Scholarship.

 Press Club of Western Pennsylvania Announces 2020 Golden Quill Winners